jupyter-book/jupyter-book/jupyter_book/book_template/_build/features/notebooks.md

-## Text output from notebook cells
+## Rich outputs from notebook cells

+Because notebooks have rich text outputs, you can store these in your Jupyter Book as well!